juhp/hwk/README.md

 ```

 ## Configuration
 `hwk` uses a Haskell configuration file `~/.config/hwk/Hwk.hs` which provides the context for the hint evaluation of the supplied function.
-Hint (ghci) also checks the current directory when loading so one can also override the configuration on a directory basis.
+Hint (ghci) checks the current directory first when loading, so one can override the configuration on a directory basis.

+The first time hwk is run it sets up `~/.config/hwk/Hwk.hs`.

 The default [Hwk module](data/Hwk.hs) configuration imports
 `Prelude`, `Data.List`, `Data.Char`, and `System.FilePath`
 into the hint interpreter.

-The first time hwk is run it sets up `~/.config/hwk/Hwk.hs`.

-You can add other modules to import or define your own functions in
+You can add other modules to import to `userModules` or
-`~/.config/hwk/Hwk.hs`.
+define your own functions to use in hwk expressions if you wish.

-After a hwk version update you may wish or have to update up your Hwk.hs file to take account of new changes: a copy of the latest default Hwk.hs is also put in `~/.config/hwk/` with the version suffix.
+After a hwk version update you may need or wish to update up your Hwk.hs file to take account of new changes: a copy of the latest default Hwk.hs is also put in `~/.config/hwk/` with the version suffix.

+One can also use `-c`/`--config-dir` to specify a different location to the default config dir.

 ## Install
 Either use the `install.sh` script, or install by cabal-install or stack